jhnwllr/gbifimagedata/README.md

 * make work for GENUS level or higher
 * lists of taxonKeys.
-* make other groupings easier
+* make total group for basisOfRecord

 # Hummingbirds analysis